Peggy Blumquist: Character overview

 The South Dakota State Police strong-arm Peggy and Ed into wearing wiretaps when meeting with the Kansas City mob in return for reduced jail time, and place them under protective custody in a hotel.
-The Gerhardts attack the hotel, tricked by Hanzee into thinking that Ed has taken Dodd there, and Peggy and Ed flee during the resulting gunfight between the Gerhardts and the police.
+The Gerhardts attack the hotel, tricked by Hanzee into thinking that Ed has Dodd there, and Peggy and Ed flee during the resulting gunfight between the Gerhardts and the police.
 Ed sees a UFO as they run away, but Peggy dismisses it as "just a flying saucer".
 Hanzee runs after them and mortally wounds Ed, but Peggy manages to drag him into a grocery store and hole up in the walk-in freezer.
-As Peggy frantically tries to figure out a means of escape, Ed says that their relationship has been irreparably damaged by all that has happened; he then dies in her arms.
-Lou arrests her and takes her to jail.
-On the way there in Lou's police car, Peggy laments that she just "wanted to be somebody".
+As Peggy frantically tries to figure out a means of escape, Ed says that their relationship has been irreparably damaged by all that has happened and dies.
+Lou arrests Peggy and takes her to jail.
+On the way there, in Lou's police car, Peggy expresses her hope to be taken to a federal prison in California before lamenting that she just "wanted to be somebody" and is also a victim.

-In addition to here eccentric personality and poor decision making skills, Peggy is shown to be mentally unstable.
-She has a severe hoarding habit and the basement is shown to be stacked near to the ceiling with travel and lifestyle magazines.
+In addition to her eccentric personality and poor decision-making skills, Peggy is shown to be mentally unstable.
+She has a severe hoarding habit and the basement is shown to be stacked near the ceiling with travel and lifestyle magazines.
 She has several hallucinations and appears to confuse fiction with reality.
-When Dodd is tied up by Peggy in the Blumquists home, she hallucinates him as a Lifespring speaker and converses with him about life.
-When hold up in the cabin, she is engrossed in a fictional World War II movie, Operation Eagle's Nest, in which an SS Officer lights a fire to smoke out a man and woman hiding in a basement.
+When Dodd is tied up by Peggy in the Blumquists' basement, she hallucinates him as a Lifespring speaker and converses with him about life.
+When holed up in the cabin, she is engrossed in a fictional World War II movie, Operation Eagle's Nest, in which an SS Officer lights a fire to smoke out a man and woman hiding in a basement.
 Later when running from Hanzee the couple hide in a supermarket freezer, Hanzee lights a fire under the intake vent outside to smoke them out, and Peggy realizes it's "Just like the movie!".
-Believing the movie has become reality, she storms out to confront Hanzee and is subdued by Trooper Solverson and Sheriff Larsson who inform her that Hanzee never persued them into the store and there was no fire or smoke.
+Believing the movie has become reality, she storms out to confront Hanzee and is subdued by Trooper Solverson and Sheriff Larsson who inform her that Hanzee never pursued them into the store and there was no fire or smoke.